mir-dataset-loaders/mirdata/docs/source/example.rst

     print(os.path.exists(melody_path))
     # False

-    # write code here to locally download your path e.g. to a temporary file
+    # write code here to locally download your path e.g. to a temporary file.
+    def my_downloader(remote_path):
+        # the contents of this function will depend on where your data lives, and how permanently you want the files to remain on the machine.
+We point you to libraries handling common use cases below.
+        # for data you would download via scp, you could use the [scp](https://pypi.org/project/scp/) library
+        # for data on google drive, use [pydrive](https://pythonhosted.org/PyDrive/)
+        # for data on google cloud storage use [google-cloud-storage](https://pypi.org/project/google-cloud-storage/)
+        return local_path_to_downloaded_data

     temp_path = my_downloader(melody_path)

     # call orchset's melody annotation loader